Modules

 ENABLE_MODULES: 'text2vec-contextionary'

-If multiple modules are to be used, each of them should be separate by a comma as shown below.
+If multiple modules are to be used, each of them can be separate by a comma.

 services: